Article Table Of Contents

 Are you reading this article on a slow Monday morning, wondering how you will make it through yet another long work week?
-Even if we love our jobs, there are always moments where you wonder… what will life be like after work?
-What will life be like when you retire?
+Even if we love our jobs, there are always moments where you wonder what will life be like after work?
+Well, you should take a look at these cities in North Carolina for retirement.

-We analyzed 57 cities to determine the top 10 best cities using retirement factors like safety, affordability, and access to fun stuff.
-The winner?
-Congratulations Newton!
+We analyzed 50 cities to determine the top ten best cities using retirement factors like safety, affordability, and access to fun stuff.
+The best place to retire in North Carolina?
+Congratulations Smithfield!

 - Best Places To Retire In America